AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 #### Vhosts Directory

-This directory can contain all of the `_vhosts.any` files you create that contain a list of the domain names and paths to match to a particular farm to a particular back end server
+This directory can contain all of the `_vhosts.any` files you create that contain a list of the domain names and paths to match to a particular farm to a particular back-end server

 - `/etc/httpd/conf.dispatcher.d/vhosts/`